10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 2. The CIA Secretly Gave People LSD

-Nope, not a plotline from Stranger Things.
+Nope, not a plotline from Stranger Things, but I understand why you might think so.

 From the 1950s to 70s, the CIA ran Project MKUltra, a super shady experiment where they secretly dosed people with LSD to see if it could be used for mind control.

-Why?
-Because the CIA wanted to figure out if they could break people’s minds, create “Manchurian Candidates,” or invent truth serums.
+Simply because the CIA wanted to figure out if they could break people’s minds, create “Manchurian Candidates,” or invent truth serums.

 Fun fact: there’s a whole bookshelf of MKUltra books and documentaries on Amazon if you want to go even deeper down the rabbit hole!